 Once you are satisfied with the list of keywords you want to target, all you need to do is sort them into different ad groups.

-When grouping them by subject relevance, you can also group by user intent or stage of the sales funnel when possible, even if you’re sending your campaigns to the same landing pages, having the ability to create customised copy to appeal to different audiences and their needs can be hugely beneficial.
+Within each of these, you would have a number of related keywords and highly-relevant ads which include these keywords in the copy.
+When grouping them by subject, you can also group by user intent or stage of the sales funnel when possible.
+Having the ability to create customised copy to appeal to different audiences and their needs can be hugely beneficial and help you stand out amongst competitors.

 While we have taken you through the majority of the keyword process in a lot of detail, we want to remind you of a few things to consider when putting together your ad groups to help get the best results.

-PPC keyword research is an important aspect of the strategy for search ads and it does take time and patience to get right.
+PPC keyword research is a key element of your search strategy and it does take time and patience to get right.
 If you think this is beyond your own capabilities, why not get in touch with Loud Mouth Media’s team of PPC keyword experts who are dedicated to driving great results to your site from your campaigns.
 Find out more today.